More than two dozen NIH staffers diagnosed with COVID-19

 “NIH will continue to monitor our staff for positive COVID-19 diagnosis and take the necessary steps to contain and mitigate transmissions,” said a statement from NIH.
 “The standard process that NIH follows if an NIH staff member or other occupant in an NIH facility that is COVID-19 positive is to temporarily close off the affected area for disinfectant cleaning.”

-The NIH staff members who on Friday tested positive for COVID-19, the disease caused by the coronavirus, are included in the Montgomery County and Maryland state numbers.
+As of Friday, the NIH staff members had tested positive for COVID-19, the disease caused by the coronavirus, are included in the Montgomery County and Maryland state numbers.

 Since March 12, the institute has encouraged the maximum amount of staff possible to telework until at least May 1.